Peter Avalon: All Elite Wrestling (2019–present)

-Following this, Avalon began a new gimmick without Leva Bates as ‘Pretty’ Peter Avalon in a vignette on AEW Dark.
-On the November 24, 2020 of Dark, after 27 losses and two draws, Avalon would finally win his first match in AEW after pinning Fuego Del Sol.
+Following this, Avalon began a new gimmick without Leva Bates as 'Pretty' Peter Avalon in a vignette on AEW Dark.
+On the November 24, 2020, episode of Dark, after 27 losses and two draws, Avalon would finally win his first match in AEW after pinning Fuego Del Sol.
 He then embarked a five match winning streak.
-His five match winning streak came to an end when he lost to Cody Rhodes in the 20 January 2021 edition of AEW Dynamite.
-On the January 26, 2021 episode of Dark, Avalon would align himself with Cezar Bononi.
+His five match winning streak came to an end when he lost to Cody Rhodes in the January 20, 2021, edition of AEW Dynamite.
+On the January 26, 2021, episode of Dark, Avalon would align himself with Cezar Bononi.
 He had his first win in AEW on the February 9 episode of Dark, teaming with Avalon to defeat Carlie Bravo and Shawn Dean.
 Bononi made his first in-ring appearance on the February 4 episode of Dynamite, teaming with Avalon in a loss to the team of Lee Johnson and Cody Rhodes.
 At Revolution, Bononi and Avalon took part in the Tag Team Casino Battle Royale in a losing effort.
 Avalon later aligned with Ryan Nemeth and J. D. Drake and together, they formed a faction known as The Wingmen.